huggingface/hub-docs/docs/hub/spaces-oauth.md

 But some scopes like `read-repos` or `read-billing` apply to organizations as well.

 The user can select which organizations to grant access to when authorizing the app.
 If you require access to a specific organization, you can add `orgIds=ORG_ID` as a query parameter to the OAuth authorization URL.
-You have to replace `ORG_ID` with the organization ID, which is availalbe in the `organizations.sub` field of the userinfo response.
+You have to replace `ORG_ID` with the organization ID, which is available in the `organizations.sub` field of the userinfo response.

 ## Adding the button to your Space